-I was born in a peaceful village called Kyungsan, South Korea.
-My only toys were found in nature—rice fields, small hills and mountains, and wild landscapes in various forms.
-I loved nature deeply and was raised amid its abundant beauty.
-I enjoyed singing and talking.
-The villagers knew me as a good boy and a caring son.
+I was born in the peaceful village of Kyungsan, South Korea.
+My only toys were found in nature—rice fields, rolling hills, and the wild landscapes that surrounded me.
+I was raised amidst this abundant beauty and loved it deeply.
+I enjoyed singing and talking, and the villagers knew me as a good boy and a caring son.

-I remember that day when I was about 10 years old.
-Life seemed empty.
-After school, I would hide my head in the folded blankets in my room.
-At age 13, I lost my mother, who meant everything to me.
-It was so sudden that I did not know the full implications of that event.
+However, shadows touched my life early.
+I recall a distinct sense of emptiness when I was about ten years old; after school, I would often hide my head in the folded blankets of my room.
+Then, at age 13, I lost my mother.
 She was a devout Christian, a single mother, and a model of faith and love.
-However, I was positive and thought the sudden death of my mother would not defeat me because I believed in God.
-I even thought I would become a better person through this challenging time.
-This early childhood experience has significantly impacted me, knowingly or unknowingly, for my life.
-It will continue to do so.
+Her death was so sudden that I could not fully grasp its implications at the time.
+Yet, I remained positive.
+I believed that her passing would not defeat me because I trusted in God, and I even convinced myself that this tragedy would mold me into a better person.
+This early loss has impacted me significantly, knowingly or unknowingly, for my entire life.

-At age 15, one day after school, I came down with a severe fever and thought it was just the flu.
-However, about two weeks later, I was diagnosed with meningitis and lost three days of my memory while I was hospitalized.
-After three days, I got back to normalcy and stayed in the hospital for about a month.
-Antibiotics worked very well.
-Everything returned to normal.
-The doctor told me, "You are lucky because the survival rate for this disease is close to zero.
-Usually, 50% of patients get paralyzed, and the other 50% die."
-I realized that God saved me from that disease when I was 15.
-I thanked God and reflected on his care and will for me.
-Again, this experience has carved me very much, pushing my mind to seek the ultimate meaning of life.
+At age 15, I came down with a severe fever.
+I assumed it was the flu, but two weeks later, I was diagnosed with meningitis.
+I lost three days of memory while hospitalized, but thanks to effective antibiotics, I stabilized.
+The doctor told me, "You are lucky.
+The survival rate for this disease is close to zero.
+Usually, 50% of patients are paralyzed, and the other 50% die."
+I realized then that God had saved me.
+This brush with death carved a deep desire in my mind to seek the ultimate meaning of life.

-Much time has passed since then.
-I forgot about my past illness and turmoil.
-I was full of secular visions and ambitions in life.
-I graduated from college (Kyungpook National University) and passed a job interview and test for a promising company.
-I got a medical exam and felt genuinely happy about my first job.
-However, the following day, I received a call from the company informing me that I had been found to have a liver disease.
-As a result, I was denied the opportunity to work with them.
-I was utterly disappointed.
-It was a bombshell to my dream and crushed me to the bottom.
+As time passed, I forgot about my past illness and turmoil, becoming full of secular visions and ambitions.
+After graduating from Kyungpook National University, I passed the interview for a promising company and felt genuinely happy about my first job.
+However, the following day, I received a call informing me that my medical exam revealed liver disease.
+The offer was rescinded.
+It was a bombshell that crushed my dreams, sending me to rock bottom.

-Then, I needed to focus on my health for some time, going through a dark period.
-I eventually recovered.
-The key to my recovery was complete rest.
-During this time, I wrote reflections about God, myself, and the world around me.
-I showed resilience and returned to a normal life.
+I entered a dark period, focusing entirely on my health.
+The key to my recovery was complete rest, during which I wrote reflections on God, myself, and the world.
+Eventually, I showed resilience and returned to normal life.

-Later, I found a new job at a bigger company called Gold Star (now LG Electronics), married a beautiful woman, and had three adorable daughters.
-Our family life seemed happy.
-A few years later, in 1991, my company sent me to its foreign operation in Panama, and our family moved there.
-Later, we relocated to Miami to establish the company’s branch office.
-I enjoyed my work and life with my family.
-I traveled frequently to Latin American countries and Caribbean islands.
-I saw business growing and learned a lot about diverse cultures.
+I eventually secured a job at a larger company, Gold Star (now LG Electronics).
+I married a beautiful woman, and we were blessed with three adorable daughters.
+In 1991, the company sent me to its foreign operation in Panama, and later, we relocated to Miami to establish a branch office.
+I enjoyed my work, traveling frequently to Latin America and the Caribbean, watching the business grow, and learning about diverse cultures.

 Transition to a Theological Journey

-Looking back on my life, however, I was not very happy.
-I pondered the future and realized I did not find much joy in my work.
-Then, I thought about my childhood religious experience.
-Through ups and downs, turns and twists, I made a big decision after consulting with my wife.
-That was to go to a theological school.
-This decision was the most radical one in my life and family.
-Our family then moved from Miami to Chicago, which took three days to reach by car.
-After earning my Master of Divinity (M.Div) from McCormick Theological Seminary, I pursued a Ph.D. in New Testament studies from Vanderbilt University, and our family moved to Nashville, Tennessee.
+Despite my success, I looked back on my life and realized I was not truly happy; I found little lasting joy in my corporate work.
+My mind returned to my childhood religious experiences.
+Through ups and downs, turns and twists, I made a radical decision after consulting with my wife: I would attend theological school.
+Our family moved from Miami to Chicago—a three-day drive—where I earned my Master of Divinity from McCormick Theological Seminary.
+Later, we moved to Nashville, Tennessee, where I pursued a Ph.D. in New Testament studies at Vanderbilt University.

-Gradually, I started to feel my breath returning.
+Gradually, my breath returned.
 One day, I dreamt of emerging from that deep ditch.
-I regained my vitality, and the world began to look different.
-I realized that God is everywhere, and the miracle of life is everywhere.
-Living is simply breathing; every inhale and exhale is a miracle.
+I realized that God is everywhere and that living is simply breathing; every inhale and exhale is a miracle.
+Today is a gift, and while tomorrow is beyond my control, I trust the Lord is with me.

 Like a vapor, I am evanescent.